jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />

-When a command is used as a definition, it might be drawn with a *dashed border*:
+When a command is used as a definition, it might be drawn with a *dashed border:*

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="70" />

 (Though dashed shape notation is still a bit of an open discussion.)

-A definition can have a *name*:
+A definition can have a *name:*

 <img src="images/1.%20Commands%20Main%20Concepts.009.png" width="140" />

-When used, it may be pointed to by a *dashed line*:
+When used, it may be pointed to by a *dashed line:*

 <img src="images/1.%20Commands%20Main%20Concepts.010.png" width="210" />